cdli-gh/glow_vocabularies/geography_place.md

 wikidata | Identifier of the corresponding entity record in [WikiData](http://wikidata.org)

 ## Optional fields
-name | description
+Additional links predominantly include identifiers from historical and geographical gazetteers, depending again on whether the association between a **place** and a **location** is known or not known. name | description
 -----|---------------
 whg | Identifier of the corresponding entity record in [World History Gazetteer](pleiades.stoa.org)